Scan Time and Signal to Noise Ratio (SNR)#

 Resolution and SNR in Post-Processing#

 The image resolution is often changed in post-processing, and can be either upsampled to finer (“higher”) spatial resolution or downsampled to coarser (“lower”) spatial resolution.
-When using the SNR equation above, the native resolution should be considered.
+When using the SNR equation above, the acquired resolution should be considered.

 Upsampling#